mxschmitt/been/public/countries.md

 - [ ] GF French Guiana
 - [ ] GY Guyana
 - [x] PE Peru: |
-    I went to Lima for some cobraking and to Cusco for hiking and to see my troupitua.
+    I went to Lima for some co-working and to Cusco for hiking and to see Machu Picchu.
 I went there with a friend I met in Kenya from Canada.
 - [ ] PY Paraguay
 - [ ] SR Suriname
 - [ ] UY Uruguay